 During my tests, I have found the AI Eraser useful in removing people or even a wheelchair in a picture.
 It may not be perfectly accurate sometimes if you nit-pick but it does the job.

 In Singapore, the Oppo Find X8 Pro is now available in White of Black for $1,649.
-It is not the cheapest phone around but for what it has to offer, it is a fair price to pay, especially if you are an avid content creator or a photography cognoscenti.
+It is not the cheapest phone around but for what it has to offer, it is a fair price to pay, especially if you are an avid content creator or part of the photography cognoscenti.